Consensys/hyperledger-besu-ethers/README.md

 * Private transactions default to 10 million gas limit as there is no equivalent of [eth_estimateGas](https://docs.pantheon.pegasys.tech/en/latest/Reference/Pantheon-API-Methods/#eth_estimategas) to estimate the gas of a private transaction.
 This gas limit can be overridden via Ethers.js' optional override object.
 * The client must wait until a contract has been mined before calling a contract method.
 Ethers.js supports calling function methods before a deployed contract has been mined by polling [eth_getCode](https://docs.pantheon.pegasys.tech/en/latest/Reference/Pantheon-API-Methods/#eth_getcode).
 There is no equivalent method for private transactions.
 * You can't get events from private transactions as there is no equivalent of [getLogs](https://docs.pantheon.pegasys.tech/en/latest/Reference/Pantheon-API-Methods/#eth_getlogs) for private transactions.
-* The public marker transactions leak who sent the private transaction as the public transaction is signed by the node.
-Ideally, each public transaction would be signed by a randomly generated account.
 * You can not add/remove nodes to/from a privacy group.

 # Usage - Pantheon APIs